radiantearth/mlhub-dataset/README.md

 | contact     | string | **REQUIRED**.
 Email address(es) of the primary points of contact    |
 | creator     | string | **REQUIRED**.
 Name and URL of affiliated institutions (in markdown) |

 ### Dataset Tags

 Tags are a list of keywords added to the dataset's metadata to describe or categorize the catalog, combining one or more words, that improve the user experience by allowing them to filter all the datasets seen on Radiant MLHub catalog to a speicif subset of types, e.g. satellite constellation, machine learning use-case, or data provider.

 ### Dataset Added and Modified Dates

 In addition to the `datetime` properties required by the STAC specification for Collections and Items, such as `datetime`, `start_datetime` and `end_datetime` as well as the `interval` values of `extent`, we need to capture the date that the dataset was added to Radiant MLHub and the most recent date that a dataset was updated.
 Therefore, this extension will contain two additional fields, `date_added` and `date_modified`.
 These two fields will follow the same formatting convention as other datetime objects in the STAC specification.
 All times in STAC metadata should be in [Coordinated Universal Time (UTC)](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and be formatted according to [RFC 3339 section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).

 ### ScienceKeyword Object

-[GCMD Keywords](https://wiki.earthdata.nasa.gov/display/CMR/GCMD+Keyword+Access) are organized using a multi-level hierarchical structure.
+The Science Keywords element allows relevant Earth science keywords to be associated with a dataset to better enable data search and discovery.
+The Science Keywords are chosen from a controlled keyword hierarchy maintained in the [Keyword Management System (KMS)](https://wiki.earthdata.nasa.gov/display/gcmdkey/Keyword+Management+Service+Application+Program+Interface).
+A list of valid Science Keywords can be found [here](https://gcmd.earthdata.nasa.gov/kms/concepts/concept_scheme/sciencekeywords?format=csv).

+Earth Science Keywords have six-level hierarchical keyword structure with the option for a seventh uncontrolled field.
 This hierarchical structure provides a framework by which concepts can be classified and related.
+Category and Topic levels define how the keywords are organized and the associated Earth science discipline within the hierarchy.
+The Term and Variables levels define the subject area, measured variables/parameters, and the hierarchical-type relationship for the subject area.

 | Field Name   | Type   | Description |
 | ------------ | ------ | ----------- |